NuGet/Home/proposed/archive/Verify-Verbosity.md

 `Certificate -> SHA-256 hash`| ❌       | ✔️          | ✔️         | ✔️         | ✔️
 `Certificate -> Validity period`| ❌       | ✔️          | ✔️         | ✔️         | ✔️
 `Certificate -> Service index URL (If applicable)`| ❌       | ✔️          | ✔️         | ✔️         | ✔️

+> [!Note]
+Once this spec has been implemented the output of `nuget.exe verify` command for various verbosity levels will change and be in sync with `dotnet nuget verify` command.

 ### Log level mapping - The following details are copied from [here](https://github.com/NuGet/Home/blob/dev/designs/Package-List-Verbosity.md#log-level-mapping).
 Thanks to [Joel Verhagen](https://github.com/joelverhagen) for the detailed information